tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_2.md

 *“…sssix daysss left…” the voice hissed.*

-The words crept through my skull like a fog through tombstones.
-I was dreaming about the frightful events from the night before.
-I was startled from my sleep by thunderclaps and heavy rain.
-The roof of the car drummed like an old tin snare as sheets of water swallowed the windshield.
+The words crept through my skull, like a fog through tombstones.
+I lingered in a dream state, recalling the frightful night before.
+A thunderclap startled me, snapping me awake to heavy rain.
+I was sweating, sitting in the car with Knox.
+The roof drummed like an old tin snare.
+Sheets of water swallowed the windshield, obscuring any hope of a clear view.

-The car rocked as a shadow bumped into it, blurring past my window.
-I bolted upright, heart racing.
-I clutched my chest and caught my breath as I realized it was just an intoxicated motel dweller stumbling back to his room.
+Something slammed into the car.
+A shadow.
+Blurring past my window.
+I bolted upright.
+Chest heaving.
+It was a drunk man, stumbling back to his motel room.

 I exhaled, rubbing my jaw, clicking it from side to side.
 My mouth was sore.
 Lips cracked.
 Felt like a football had been rammed down my throat.